mrezabayat/iamsorush/content/posts/create-arrays/index.md

 If the array is defined within a function, the memory is allocated on the stack which is on nowadays computers in the order of 1 MB.
 So, this definition should be used for small size arrays.

-For memory management, no action required by a coder, C++ automatically gets rid of the array when goes out of scope.
+For memory management, no action is required by a coder, C++ automatically gets rid of the array when goes out of scope.

+There are assignment situations that a C-style array decays to a pointer type (T*) so it loses the type and size information, see [this StackOverflow discussion](https://stackoverflow.com/questions/1461432/what-is-array-to-pointer-decay).

 ## Pointer